 ESG also includes the need for governance improvement.
 This includes reflecting on who works for a company and what the leadership teams look like.
 Corporations take on that challenge by improving their gender equity and diversity among board members and other leadership positions.

-People that see long-term positive changes will switch their brand loyalty to companies that make this factor part of their ESG strategies.
+People who see long-term positive changes will switch their brand loyalty to companies that make this factor part of their ESG strategies.
 Meeting consumers’ needs is a top priority for businesses, and no one can ignore the fact that 61% of Americans want more diversity from the brands they support.

 6. Employees Stay Long Term With ESG Companies